-1. What/Who is our only refuge? .

-2. Can sexual abuse be non-violent? .

-3. Can I work with children even if I'm not a member?
-If so, what must I do? .

-4. When a family (children and parents) enters the doors of the church building, who is responsible for the safety of the children at that moment? .

-5. When does a volunteer leader receive temporary custody of a child or youth? .

-6. Should a volunteer leader ever hug or show affection to a child or youth? .

-- 7. What is one possible indicator of physical abuse? . - 8.
-What is one possible indicator of neglect? . - 9.
-What is one possible indicator of sexual abuse? . - 10.
-If I suspect a volunteer leader of abusing a youth or child, who should I contact? . - 11.
-If I suspect abuse at home, who should I contact? .

-12. Can a child or youth participate if he/she has a fever? .

-{flip page}
+1. The purpose of our SAAPP is to demonstrate our commitment to the and of our covenant children and youth.
+2. What/Who is our only refuge?
+3. Can sexual abuse be non-violent?
+4. Can I work with children even if I'm not a member?
+If so, what must I do?
+5. When a family (children and parents) enters the doors of the church building, who is responsible for the safety of the children at that moment?
+6. When does a volunteer leader receive temporary custody of a child or youth?
+7. What are three examples of prohibited conduct:, , & 8.
+Should a volunteer leader ever hug or show affection to a child or youth?
+9. What is one possible indicator of physical abuse?
+10 What is one possible indicator of neglect?
+11 What is one possible indicator of sexual abuse?
+12 If I suspect a child is being abused, who should I contact?
+13 Authorities should be contacted immediately if: 14 Can a child or youth participate if he/she has a fever?